COPE Publication Ethics and Malpractice Statement

 - Authors certify the originality of a text through an appropriate statement (a template is available on the periodical’s website), thus confirming that it has not previously been published elsewhere, or been concurrently submitted to another publisher, and that it is solely the author’s own work, which does not carry any features of a derivative text (such as reworking or adaptation), and which does not infringe the copyrights of any third parties.

 - Authors give consent for the publication of their work in Open Access for non-commercial academic purposes on the journal’s website, as well as in scholarly repositories and full-text databases, with which the journal is registered.
-The rules of Open Access are specified in the Open Access policy document of the Institute of Literary Research of the Polish Academy of Sciences, available on the Institute’s website (in preparation).
+The rules of Open Access are specified in the Open Access policy document of the Institute of Literary Research of the Polish Academy of Sciences, available on the Institute’s website.

 - Granting a non-exclusive licence for the publication of their article, the author has the right to the subsequent use of their text.
 The Editorial Office of the journal only asks that they be informed prior to publication, and that information on the first publication of the text be included in the reprint.